 (Electric blinds let the sunshine in)

-After reading more frequent flyer blogs I’ve seen some say that BA First is like other airlines Business.
-Perhaps I should start saving my air miles with another alliance to get the luxury experience we imagined?
+After reading more frequent flyer blogs I’ve seen some say that BA First is like other airlines business and having now flown business class with Cathay Pacific and Singapore Airlines Suites I have to agree.

 My partner and I paid £350 each to fly First Class (one way) from London to Tokyo using 90,000 air miles and an American Express companion voucher.

-Have you flown First or Business with other airlines?
+Have you flown first with other airlines?
 How do they compare?